Soccer positions are essential to understanding the beautiful game, and they shape the tactics and outcomes of matches.

 Players are organized by the coach into specific positions depending on the formation they have chosen to play in.
 Coaches will not usually publicize the formation and positions which the team has setup as this helps deceive the opposing team and can possibly gain an advantage.

-Players can change positions during a game.
-This is done depending on the needs of the team for example, a team defending a lead could move a forward player back into midfield.
+Changes are made depending on the needs of the team; for example, a team defending a lead could move a forward player back into midfield to strengthen the defensive line.

 Or if a team is losing and needs a goal in the last few minutes, a defender could be told to play as a forward in a bid to score.

-Depending on the formation that a team is using, certain positions may or may not be used.
+Depending on the formation that a team is using, certain positions may or may not be used and traditionally each position has a specific number assigned to it.
+However, in modern soccer the numbering system is less rigid.

 Youth soccer in most countries is played with smaller teams and smaller pitches to help player development.
 The youngest age groups usually start at 5 players per team, through to 7, 9 and eventually 11.